Renovation

 With Blueground, you’ll shave weeks off finding and furnishing your new home.
 From studios to two-bedroom spaces, each of our turnkey apartments is thoughtfully designed and fully equipped from top to bottom.
 We provide a hassle-free experience and the flexibility to stay as long as you want—30 days, a year, or longer.
 During your stay?
 You’ll enjoy reliable support through our app, where you can request everything from a home cleaning to extra towels.
 Check out over 500 unique apartments in Williamsburg, Midtown, and other top NYC areas and compare prices here.

 Typically, NYC rental buildings don’t allow short-term stays.
-There are some landlords that will rent furnished apartments directly to renters on a short-term basis, but the overwhelming majority of buildings have a one-year minimum.
-Most co-ops also frown on short-term stays, and some condo buildings prohibit them.
+While some landlords will rent furnished apartments directly to renters on a short-term basis, most require a one-year minimum.
+Most co-ops frown on short-term stays, and some condo buildings prohibit them.

 However, you don’t need to depend on the flexibility of landlords or co-op and condo buildings to find a short-term rental.